iredmail/docs/en_US/howto/additional.smtp.port.md

 netstat -ntlp | grep 2525
 ```

-Now it's turn to update your network devices to send email through this port
+Now update your network devices to send email through this port number,
-number, without STARTTLS and SSL.
+without STARTTLS and SSL.

 !!! note